 Groote Eylandt means ‘big island’ in Dutch, and is indeed the largest island in the Gulf of Carpentaria.

-The Dutch were the first Europeans to record the existence of the island, located 630 kilometres by air from Darwin off the east coast of Arnhem Land.
+The Dutch were the first Europeans to record the existence of the island, located 630km by air from Darwin off the east coast of Arnhem Land.
 Ownership today has been returned to the Anindilyakwa people.
-If you plan to visit it is mandatory to obtain a permit by contacting the Anindilyakwa Land Council.
+If you plan to visit, it’s mandatory to obtain a permit by contacting the Anindilyakwa Land Council.